View Categories

 • In 2015, Yuan was added to an SDR basket of currency.
 It increases the acceptance of Yuan in the global economy.

-• Exchange Rate System China is also loaning Yuan to other nations for infra. development in One Belt One Road Initiative (OBOR), via AIIB and BRICS bank, and even via Panda Bonds.
+• Exchange Rate System China is also loaning Yuan to other nations for infrastructure development through the One Belt One Road Initiative (OBOR), via AIIB and BRICS bank, and even via Panda Bonds.

-• In future, China may have to be less dependent on dollars while importing oil, missiles, metal and food commodities- as other nations begin to happily accept Yuan.
+• In future, China may have to be less dependent on dollars while importing oil, missiles, metals and food commodities- as other nations begin to happily accept Yuan.

-• Such in the exchange rate system Yuan dominance may pose strategic challenges to the USA and India.
+• In the exchange rate system, Yuan dominance may pose strategic challenges to the USA and India.

 Exploring Effective Exchange Rate systems in the Global Currency System